Project taxonomy and recommendations for Diversity Equity and Inclusion#

 Mission/Vision Category#

-• Definition: The mission and vision statements should define what the project aims to achieve, its purpose, and its target audience and where it aims to be.
+• Definition: The mission and vision statements should define what the project aims to achieve, its purpose, its target audience, and where it aims to be.

 “Project” includes the community, code, software, and governance of a project.